Rohit2332000/3GP_FULL_PROJECT/README.md

 Open the displayed URL in your browser.

-> Run `npm install` only during the initial setup or when frontend dependencies change.
+> Run `npm install` only during the initial setup or whenever frontend dependencies change.

 ---